Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/staff-of-withering.md

 aliases: ["Staff of Withering"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-205. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+205. Available in the SRD."
 ---
 # Staff of Withering
 *Staff, major, rare (requires attunement by a cleric, druid, or warlock)*